prantlf/discard-shelf-action/README.md

 The name prefix of the archives can be specified by `name`.
 If not specified, it will be inferred from the project configuration (`v.mod`).
 The `{sha}` in the cache key is the SHA-1 hash of the current commit.

-Use a different name prefix than the default in the package archive name:
+Use a different name prefix than the default in the package archive name and work only in specific release branches:

 ```yml
 jobs: